-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and its interpretations as adopted by the European Union.
+The consolidated financial statements have been prepared in accordance with UK Adopted - International Accounting Standards post Brexit.

 The Group has consistently applied the accounting policies as set out in note 1.2 to all periods presented in these financial statements.